GDP and GNP Are Identical When…: Understanding the Conditions That Make the Two Measures Converge

 Closed Economy with No International Factor Flows

 In a theoretical closed economy—one that neither trades goods and services nor allows capital to move across borders—there are no cross‑border income streams.
-Because of this, the income earned by residents abroad and the income earned by foreigners domestically both equal zero, making NFIA zero. -
+This means the income earned by residents abroad and the income earned by foreigners domestically both equal zero, making NFIA zero. -

 Balanced Factor Income Across Borders